MJF2003/RSDPTeam10/README.md

 AERO62520 Robotic Systems Design Project Team 10

 ## Introduction
 This repository contains ROS2 code used in the RSDP Leo Rover project.
-This code is organised into ROS2 packages and nodes, with a structure defined in TKTKT.
+This code is organised into ROS2 packages and nodes which execute separate logic.
+Most code currently lives in branches as teammates work on individual task solving.
+This will be merged into `main` as packages are completed and integrated.

 ## Contributing
 This repo follows standard software development best practice.
 All commits should be made on branches, and merged into `main` via pull requests.
 For more details on using Git, see the internal team Guide to Git.
 The intention is that the `main` branch remains clean; this is where the code run on the main Rover will be contained, so it is paramount that it stays relatively clean.